awslabs/sagemaker-graph-based-credit-scoring/README.md

 ## What is the estimated cost?

-Running the solution end-to-end costs less than $5 USD.
+Running the solution end-to-end on AWS SageMaker JumpStart costs less than $5 USD.
 Please make sure you have read the cleaning up instructions [here](#cleaning-up).

-## Cleaning up

-When you've finished with this solution, delete all unwanted AWS resources.
-AWS CloudFormation can be used to automatically delete all standard resources that have been created by the solution and notebook.
-Navigate to the [AWS CloudFormation Console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console.html), and delete the parent stack.
-Choosing to delete the parent stack will automatically delete the nested stacks.

-**Caution:** You need to manually delete any extra resources that you may have created in this notebook.
-Some examples include, extra Amazon S3 buckets (to the solution's default bucket), extra Amazon SageMaker endpoints (using a custom name), and extra Amazon ECR repositories.

 ## Citations